 Readers should note that Creative Commons licenses prior to version 4.0 do not specifically traverse database rights and similar issues and should not be applied to datasets and databases.

 Readers should also note that the FAIR data principles articulated by Wilkinson et al (2016) do not mandate that scientific data be legally open, but merely that such data be “released with a clear and accessible data usage license” (principle R1.1).
-This omission leads to the phrase “FAIR and open data” being used more often these days.
+This omission leads to the phrase “FAIR and open data” — meaning both conditions are honored — being used more often these days.

-There is no explicit definition for open metadata but some researchers recommend the Creative Commons CC0‑1.0 public domain dedication to provide for the widest use across jurisdictions (for instance, Kreutzer 2011).
+There is no explicit definition for open metadata but many researchers recommend the Creative Commons CC0‑1.0 public domain dedication to provide for the widest use across jurisdictions (for instance, Kreutzer 2011).

 Open academic publishing